lexbor/docs/source/examples/html/elements_by_tag_name.md

 ## Conclusion

-This example serves as a practical demonstration of how to use the Lexbor library to parse HTML and find elements by tag name.
-By using functions from the library's API, the code effectively processes a document and manages collections of elements, showcasing the utility of the Lexbor framework in web development tasks.
+This example serves as a practical demonstration of how to use the `lexbor` library to parse HTML and find elements by tag name.
+By using functions from the library's API, the code effectively processes a document and manages collections of elements, showcasing the utility of the `lexbor` framework in web development tasks.